-A participant must follow these steps to file a claim under the Employer-funded Medical Reimbursement Plan:
+A participant must follow these steps to file a claim under the Employer-Funded Medical Reimbursement Plan:

-- 1. File a claim for health care expenses with the employer's group health plan. - 2.
-Obtain documentation from the employer's group health plan that eligible charges were applied toward that plan's deductible (e.g., an Explanation of Benefits (EOB).
-NOTE: If the participant does not have other health plan coverage, the participant can proceed to step 5.
-If the participant has other coverage, he or she must continue with steps 3-6. - 3.
-File a claim for health care expenses with any other health plan under which coverage was elected. - 4.
-Obtain documentation from the other health plan that eligible charges were applied toward that plan's deductible (e.g., an EOB). - 5.
-Obtain an Employer-Funded Medical Reimbursement Plan Claim Form and complete it accurately and completely.
-The Employer-Funded Medical Reimbursement Plan claim Form is available from the employer or from the Claim Administrator, ASR.
-You may contact ASR by writing to the address below, calling (616) 957-1751 or (800) 968-2449, or visiting www.asrhealthbenefits.com. - 6.
-Sign and date the claim form where indicated, attach the EOB from the employer's group health plan (and the EOB from the other health plan, if any) and mail all to ASR at the following address:
+- File a claim for health care expenses with the employer's group health plan.
+1. - Obtain documentation from the employer's group health plan that eligible charges were applied toward that plan's deductible (e.g., an Explanation of Benefits [EOB]).
+NOTE: If the participant does not have other health plan coverage, the 2. participant can proceed to step 5.
+If the participant has other coverage, he or she must continue with steps 3-6. - File a claim for health care expenses with any other health plan under which coverage was elected.
+3. - Obtain documentation from the other health plan that eligible charges were applied toward that plan's deductible (e.g., an EOB).
+4. - Obtain an Employer-Funded Medical Reimbursement Plan Claim Form and complete it accurately and completely.
+The 5.
+Employer-Funded Medical Reimbursement Plan Claim Form is available from the employer or from the Claim Administrator, ASR.
+You may contact ASR by writing to the address below, by calling (616) 957-1751 or (800) 968-2449, or by visiting www.asrhealthbenefits.com. - Sign and date the claim form where indicated, attach the EOB from the employer's group health plan (and the EOB from the 6. other health plan, if any), and mail all to ASR via mail, fax, or e-mail as follows: